 Common myths about homelessness busted!

-Americans hold a number of myths about homelessness.
-Some of these myths have some basis in fact, while others have little or no validity.
+Americans hold several common myths about homelessness.
+Some of these myths have some basis, in fact, while others have little or no validity.
 Here are the top three.

-As a young psychologist in the 1980s who had researched treatment of the mentally ill, I was concerned by many reports suggesting that the growing number of homeless people may be due to deinstitutionalization.
+As a young psychologist in the 1980s who had researched the treatment of people with mental illness, I was concerned by many reports suggesting that the growing number of homeless people may be due to deinstitutionalization.

 Over the past 30 years, my research group and I have conducted a wide range of studies on homelessness.
-In our work, we’ve found that Americans hold a number of myths about this population.
+In our work, we’ve found that Americans hold a number of myths about homelessness.
 Some of these myths have some basis in fact, while others have little or no validity.

 Myth #1: The homeless and ‘poor will always be with us’